abbott567/blog/src/posts/accessibility-is-not-an-edge-case/content.md

 ---
 title: Accessibility is not an edge case
-permalink: '/blog/{{title|slugify}}/'
+date: 2017-09-27
+dateModified: 2017-09-27
+tags:
+  - accessibility
 meta:
   description: >-
     Analysis of data to show why accessibility is not an edge case.
+eleventyComputed:
+  permalink: '/blog/{{title|slugify}}/'
+  imgPath: '/posts/{{title|slugify}}/images'
+  meta:
     image:
+      name: 'share-image'
+      extension: 'jpg'
-    href: /images/share-image-1.jpg
+      href: '{{imgPath}}/{{name}}.{{extension}}'
-    alt: Craig Abbott talking at a conference.
-date: 2017-09-27
-dateModified: 2017-09-27
-tags:
-  - accessibility
+      alt: "An infographic showing an illustration of a woman in a wheelchair surrounded by statistics and charts.
+The statistics are for stylistic purposes only and aren’t actually decipherable."
   excerpt: |
     There's a common misconception that people using assistive technologies are an edge case.
 That they fall into that 1% where people disable Javascript.
 But, this couldn't be further from the truth.

     I'm going to show you why it's important to make your website accessible.
 ---

 # {{title}}